 Data provided by the Bureau of Labor Statistics (BLS).

 Biomedical Engineer Career Outlook

-Demand is expected to rise to 27 percent—a rate that is faster than the average of all jobs.
+Demand is expected to be high for those in this profession in the next ten years.
 This is partly-driven by the fact that people nowadays live longer and thus need biomedical services.
 The advances in technology also pave the way for more job openings of biomedical engineers because of their varied training.
 The retirement of biomedical engineers in that ten-year period will also fuel demand.

 Biomedical Engineer Degree

 Biomedical engineers usually hold a bachelor’s degree in biomedical engineering.
 To prepare for the rigorous program, high school students who are intent in pursuing this career can take up courses in biology, chemistry, physics, math, computer programming and drafting.
 In college, biomedical engineering courses focus on circuit design, fluid mechanics, solid mechanics, biomaterials, engineering design and biology which are both taught in the classroom and in the laboratory.